COVID-19 and our service

 Clients must wear must wear a fitted face mask covering both your nose and mouth at all of our screening clinics.
 Please bring a fitted face mask to wear at your appointment.

 You may be refused a breast screen if you do not have a valid reason for not wearing a mask (e.g. a health reason), and it poses a safety risk to our staff and other clients.

 The safety of our clients and staff is our priority.
 We will have a number of important measures in place to protect against the risk of infection.

-Prior to your appointment, we will ask you precautionary questions.
-You will need to tell us if you:
+Prior to your appointment, you will need to tell us if you:

 - feel unwell or have felt unwell, particularly if experiencing an acute respiratory infection and/or temperature or chills, and